TraceMachina/nativelink/CONTRIBUTING.md

 ### Setting up rust-analyzer

 [rust-analyzer](https://rust-analyzer.github.io/) works reasonably well out of the box due to picking up the manifest for the `nativelink` crate, but it isn't integrated with Bazel by default.
-In order to generate a project configuration for rust-analyzer, run the `@rules_rust//tools/rust_analyzer:gen_rust_project` target:
+To generate a project configuration for rust-analyzer, run the `@rules_rust//tools/rust_analyzer:gen_rust_project` target:

 ```sh
 bazel run @rules_rust//tools/rust_analyzer:gen_rust_project
 ```

 This will generate a `rust-project.json` file in the root directory.

-This file needs to be regenerated every time new files or dependencies are added in order to stay up-to-date.
-You can configure rust-analyzer can pick it up by setting the [`rust-analyzer.linkedProjects`](https://rust-analyzer.github.io/manual.html#rust-analyzer.linkedProjects) [configuration option](https://rust-analyzer.github.io/manual.html#configuration).
+To stay up-to-date, you need to regenerate this file every time new files or dependencies get added.
+You can configure rust-analyzer to pick it up by setting the [`rust-analyzer.linkedProjects`](https://rust-analyzer.github.io/manual.html#rust-analyzer.linkedProjects) [configuration option](https://rust-analyzer.github.io/manual.html#configuration).

 If you use VS Code, you can configure the following `tasks.json` file to automatically generate this file when you open the editor: